A WHOLE NEW WORLD

 - A movie about Felicity was made after the doll and books were released.
 The star of the movie takes fans on a tour of Colonial Williamsburg.

-- Teachers can extend the book with a learning guide from American Girl.
+- Teachers can extend the book with a Teacher’s Guide from American Girl.

 - Willow Chenoah created an in-depth learning experience, complete with links to resources and activities.